 - Do not give babies bottle with sweet drinks at night, as baby bottle tooth decay is very common.
 Encourage babies to finish their drinks before they go to sleep.

-Visit Adventure Dental to Learn More About Keeping Baby Teeth Healthy
+Visit Adventure Dental and Orthodontics to Learn More About Keeping Baby Teeth Healthy

 Interesting in learning more about oral hygiene for baby teeth, or maybe your child(ren) is past due for a dental checkup and cleaning?
-Schedule an appointment today by calling Adventure Dental at (661) 276-8755 and
+Schedule an appointment today by calling Adventure Dental and Orthodontics at (661) 251-0200 and